vjovanov/actormig/actor-migration.md

 In this chapter we will go through 5 steps of the actor migration.
 After each step the code can be tested for possible errors.
 In the first 4 steps one can migrate one actor at a time and test the functionality.
 However, the last step migrates all actors to Akka and it can be tested only as a whole.
-After this step the system should have the same functionality as before and it will use the Akka library.
+After this step the system should have the same functionality as before, however it will use the Akka actor library.

 ### Step 1 - Everything as an Actor
-The Scala Actors library provides public access to multiple types of actors.
+The Scala actors library provides public access to multiple types of actors.
 They are organized in the class hierarchy and each subclass provides slightly richer functionality.
 To make further steps of the migration easier we will first change each actor in the system to be of type `Actor`.
 This migration step is straightforward since the `Actor` class is located at the bottom of the hierarchy and provides the broadest functionality.